220 Central Park South: Sales and completion

-Despite a general decrease in real estate sales in 2020 due to the COVID-19 pandemic in New York City, other units at 220 Central Park South were among the most expensive sold in New York City during that time.
-Only thirty condominiums remained to be sold by September 2020.
-Although Vornado lost hundreds of millions of dollars during 2020, because of a commercial real estate downturn caused by the pandemic, the company was able to lessen the loss with revenue from the sales of units at 220 Central Park South.
-The building accounted for $592 million in condominium sales in the third quarter of 2020, out of $1.85 billion in sales in the entire borough of Manhattan during that time.
+Real estate sales, particularly on Billionaires' Row, declined in 2020 due to the COVID-19 pandemic in New York City, and there were concerns that people would not buy the few remaining unsold units.
+Thirty condominiums remained to be sold by September 2020, amd units at 220 Central Park South were among the most expensive sold in New York City during that time.
+Although Vornado lost hundreds of millions of dollars during 2020 because of a commercial real estate downturn caused by the pandemic, the company was able to lessen the loss with revenue from the sales of units at 220 Central Park South.
+Vornado grossed $1.52 billion from forty-six condominium sales at the building during 2020, including thirteen sales totaling $598 million between January and July.
+During the third quarter of 2020, the building accounted for nearly one-third of the $1.85 billion of condominium sales recorded in the entire borough of Manhattan.
+Relatively few of these buyers were brand-new; many of them had indicated their intention to buy condominiums several years prior.
+Vornado planned to use sales income from 220 Central Park South to finance capital expenditures of its other properties.